owenbendavies/cms/README.md

 Amazon CloudFront
 -----------------

-It is recommended to set up an Amazon CloudFront distribution to serve the Rails assets for your site.
-Once set up, and add the distribution url to `ASSET_HOST` in `config/application.yml`.
+It is recommended to set up a Amazon CloudFront distribution to serve the Rails assets for your site.
+Once set up, add the distribution url to `ASSET_HOST` in `config/application.yml`.